sunnya97/ethereum-developers-guide/writing-smart-contracts/other-uses-of-commit-reveal.md

 ###### [Rock Paper Scissors](https://github.com/SCBuergel/ethereum-rps) \[10 min read\]

 In many games, there is often a need for both players to make a move at the same time without knowing what the other player did.
-To achieve this effect on a blockchain, we can use a commit reveal scheme as well.
+To achieve this effect on a blockchain, we can use a commit-reveal scheme as well.
 To see how this works, read through the rps-advanced.sol file in this github repository.